overthemil/solar-crm-server/README.md

 > I have changed something in the SQL files under database/sql but Postgres wasn't updated when I run docker compose up

-You will need to stop the container and destroy the volume with `docker compose down -v` if you would like all SQL files to be run again when you use the command `docker compose up`.
-If there are only minimal changes, an easier method would be to directly execute the SQL files by using a client like DataGrip by connecting using the instructions under _How to start developing_.
+You will need to stop the container and destroy the volume with `docker compose down -v`.
+If there are only minimal changes, an easier method would be to directly execute the SQL commands by using a client like DataGrip by connecting using the instructions under _How to start developing_.